 Gerro Blue’s a Japanese-owned uranium mining company that’s bulldozed a Burrika massacre site.
 The company is not supposed to be exploring on Burrika country, as they haven’t yet secured a native title agreement with the group.
 Noah’s put in a difficult position—mindful of the dangers of uranium mining, he’s equally aware that an agreement with the company could lift his people out of poverty.
 But not all his countrymen feel the same way.

-In 2017, I was awarded an Asialink residency, supported by the Department of Culture and the Arts WA, to travel to Youkobo Artspace in Tokyo to work on Red Can full time.
-While I was in Japan, I also travelled through parts of the Fukushima Daiichi nuclear exclusion zone.
-It was harrowing.
-I wrote an essay specifically about this experience, which was published in Coldnoon International Journal of Travel Writing and Travelling Cultures.
+Madelaine Dickie has been writing since she was seven.
+Her first novel Troppo was published by Fremantle Press in 2016 and her second novel Red Can Origami is due to be released in December 2019.
+In 2017, she was awarded an Asialink residency, supported by the Department of Culture and the Arts WA, to travel to Youkobo Artspace in Tokyo to work on Red Can full time.
+While in Japan, she travelled through parts of the Fukushima Daiichi nuclear exclusion zone to witness first hand what a nuclear catastrophe looks like.
+Her experiences are detailed in an essay which was published by Coldnoon International Journal of Travel Writing and Travelling Cultures.